Secure Filtering against Spatio-Temporal False Data Attacks under Asynchronous Sampling: Conclusion

 \section{Conclusion}

-This paper presents a secure state estimation algorithm for continuous LTI systems with non-periodic and asynchronous measurements under spatio-temporal false data attacks.
-The secure state estimation is developed based on the decomposition of the sampled-data KF to provide the state estimate which is exactly the same as the one provided by the sampled-data KF in the absence of attacks and resilient to spatio-temporal false data attacks.
-The effectiveness of the proposed secure state estimation is validated through an IEEE benchmark for power systems. {A.\arabic{section}}
+This paper presented a secure state estimation algorithm for continuous LTI systems with non-periodic and asynchronous measurements under spatio-temporal false data attacks.
+The secure state estimation was developed based on the decomposition of the sampled-data KF to provide a state estimate that is exactly the same as the one provided by the sampled-data KF in the absence of attacks and resilient to spatio-temporal false data attacks.
+The effectiveness of the proposed secure state estimation was validated through an IEEE benchmark for power systems. {Combining a robust Kalman filtering method with the proposed $\ell_1$-regularization fusion to jointly address attacks and measurement outliers is a promising direction for future work.}